 The Buffalo Bicycle mechanics training program that Princeley has helped support is an essential part of our self-sustaining model.
 Once Buffalo Bicycles are available in a community, they never need to leave that community for repair or maintenance, and local residents with an interest in mechanics can create a new income stream for themselves.

 For a number of years, Princely led World Bicycle Relief’s mechanics’ training in Zimbabwe and loved working with the mechanics.

 “If you want a good bicycle, you must know how to assemble it properly,” he says.

-Trainees at the Harare facility receive four days of training on site followed by a fifth day where they are put to the test and must build their own Buffalo Bicycle from the ground up.
-Participants also learn techniques and tricks of the trade from the seasoned assemblers on site.
+Trainees at the Harare, Zimbabwe, facility receive four days of training on-site followed by a fifth day where they are put to the test and must build their own Buffalo Bicycle from the ground up.
+Participants also learn techniques and tricks of the trade from seasoned assemblers.